Dennis C. Wolff: Pennsylvania Secretary of Agriculture

-Campaign for Congress
+Congressional campaign

-On October 12, 2017, Wolff announced his candidacy for Congress.
-Wolff's campaign slogan was simple: "Send a Farmer."
+On October 12, 2017, Wolff announced his candidacy for the United States House of Representatives.
+He used the campaign slogan "Send a Farmer".

 In his announcement, Wolff stated that "When I look at the United States Congress, I don’t see many people that have lived the same kind of life that I have, the same kind of life my neighbors have.”
-Drawing attention as a qualified candidate and moderate rural Democrat running in a district drawn to favor a Republican, PoliticsPA in October 2017 added this race to their list of vulnerable districts in the 2018 election cycle, noting that "party officials are high on Dennis Wolff, a dairy farmer and former state secretary of agriculture."
+He ran as a moderate rural Democrat in a district drawn to favor a Republican.
+PoliticsPA in October 2017 added this race to their list of vulnerable districts in the 2018 election cycle, saying that "party officials are high on Dennis Wolff, a dairy farmer and former state secretary of agriculture."
 The Democratic Congressional Campaign Committee in November 2017 placed the district on their "battleground" lists for the 2018 election cycle.
+Wolff is a Blue Dog Democrat, a coalition of moderate and conservative Democrats, often from rural areas.
+Wolff was formally endorsed by the Blue Dogs on February 8, 2018.
+Wolff was only one of two Congressional candidates endorsed by the Blue Dogs in Pennsylvania during the 2018 election cycle, the other being Conor Lamb.